-The BB-22 spacecraft was successfully recovered following the dramatic test and would later be used again.
+The BP-22 spacecraft was successfully recovered following the dramatic test and would later be used again.

 Despite many citing Apollo 4 as the milestone that got NASA’s manned space program back on track following the Apollo 1 fire, the May 19 Little Joe II test was the mission that gave both engineers and astronauts the faith in the system they needed to push on.